satyamsinghpatel476/Trader-Sentiment-Performance-Analysis/README.md

 ---

 ## 📌 Overview

+> 💡 **Key Insight:** Trader profitability increases significantly during Greed phases (~2.7× higher), but this is accompanied by elevated risk exposure, highlighting a critical risk-return trade-off.

 This project evaluates the relationship between trader performance and market sentiment to identify patterns that support data-driven trading decisions.